 Establish your budget

 Establishing your wedding budget is a big task that you should tackle early on with your wife or husband to be.
-It will affect the rest of your wedding planning tasks, so it should be one of the first items on your checklist.
+It will affect the rest of your wedding planning tasks, so it should be one of the first items on your wedding checklist.
 How much will each of you contribute?
 Are your parents helping out?
 How much do you want to spend?

 Put together an early guest list